corda/corda-docs-portal/content/en/platform/corda/4.13/community/setting-up-a-dynamic-compatibility-zone.md

 this may sound appealing, think twice before going down this route:

-* If you need to test a CorDapp, it is easier to create a test network using the network bootstrapper tool (see below)
+* If you need to test a CorDapp, it is easier to create a test network using the Network Bootstrapper tool (see below)
 * If you need to control who uses your CorDapp, it is easier to apply permissioning by creating a business network (see below)

-**Testing.** Creating a production-ready zone isn’t necessary for testing as you can use the *network bootstrapper* tool to create all the certificates, keys, and distribute the needed map files to run many nodes.
+**Testing.** Creating a production-ready zone isn’t necessary for testing as you can use the *Network Bootstrapper* tool to create all the certificates, keys, and distribute the needed map files to run many nodes.
 The bootstrapper can create a network locally on your desktop/laptop but it also knows how to automate cloud providers via their APIs and using Docker.
 In this way you can bring up a simulation of a real Corda network with different nodes on different